6th Annual Race, Poverty, and Social Justice Conference

 ● One-page presenter biography

 ● Track and topic areas to be addressed

 ● Name / Title

 ● Address: Street, City, State, Zip

 Information for Presenters

 Workshops will be held on Saturday, January 25, 2019.
-Presenters must be available the entire day until actual workshop time is confirmed.
+Presenters must be available the entire day until the actual workshop time is confirmed.
 Presenters must provide handouts (20) for participants.
-Presenters are urged to register for the conference; registration entitles them to all conference benefits.
+Presenters are urged to register for the conference; registration entitles them to all-conference benefits.
 MVOC will cover the cost of the presenter’s conference fee, including meals and workshops.
 Audiovisual equipment will be supplied for each presenter.